|You see animals. They see . . .|

 Back to my story . . .

-Three-year-old, Rini, our budding science buff, was playing with two-year-old Thorin.
+Then three-year-old, Rini, our budding science buff, was playing with two-year-old Thorin.

 The theme of the day was dinosaurs.